TRASIMENO MUSIC FESTIVAL

 • Day 2 | Monday 22 June

-Soaring above Valdichiana Aretina in the rural heart of Tuscany, with tantalizing glimpses of Lake Trasimeno on the horizon, Cortona is one of the region’s oldest settlement, dating back to the 8th-century BCE, when it was one of the important cities of the Etruscan League.
-We’ll devote our day to exploring its history with a walking tour of the town centre, taking in the Duomo, which rises on Etruscan-Roman walls, and the church of San Francesco, said to contain a piece of the Holy Cross.
-Our tour will narrate the town’s turbulent history as it was subsequently fought over and claimed by Romans, Goths, Ghibellines, the Florentine Medici and the House of Lorraine, all of whom left their mark.
-We’ll then stop for lunch in a traditional Tuscan restaurant set in an elegant 16th-century dining room, before an afternoon visit to the Etruscan Academy Museum, MAEC, housed in the historic Palazzo Casali.
-This museum presents a comprehensive overview of Cortona’s ancient past, with a particular focus on its Etruscan heritage.
-Among the most significant artifacts on display is the Tabula Cortonensis, a rare bronze inscription that contributes to the limited corpus of known Etruscan texts.
-The museum also explores Cortona’s later Roman and medieval history, offering us a diachronic perspective on the city’s development.
+Rising above the Valdichiana Aretina in the rural heart of Tuscany, with distant views towards Lake Trasimeno, Cortona is one of the region’s oldest settlements, dating to the 8th century BCE, when it was an important city of the Etruscan League.
+We spend the day exploring its layered history on a walking tour of the town centre, visiting the Duomo, built atop Etruscan-Roman walls, and the church of San Francesco, traditionally associated with a relic of the Holy Cross.
+We then visit the Diocesan Museum, home to a notable collection of sacred art and artefacts, including Fra Angelico’s Annunciation, celebrated for its luminous treatment of light.
+Lunch follows in a traditional Tuscan restaurant set within an elegant 16th-century dining room.
+In the afternoon, we visit the Etruscan Academy Museum (MAEC), housed in the historic Palazzo Casali, where collections trace Cortona’s ancient past with a particular focus on its Etruscan heritage.
+Highlights include the Tabula Cortonensis, a rare bronze inscription central to the study of the Etruscan language, alongside material illustrating the town’s Roman and medieval development.
+In the evening, we attend a chamber music concert at the Teatro Signorelli, featuring three internationally renowned performers: violinist Nikolaj Szeps-Znaider, cellist Torleif Thedéen and pianist Enrico Pace.
 Overnight Cortona (B, L)

 • Day 3 | Tuesday 23 June